-Staff Selection and Promotions Policy Number PSM.001.011 Revised: March 10, 2014 Reviewed: March 2015 states, "In accordance with the Prison Rape Elimination Act (PREA) of 2003-115.17, the NJ DOC will also consider any incidents of sexual harassment in determining whether to hire and/or promote applicants/employees.
+Staff Selection and Promotions Policy Number PSM.001.011 Revised: March 10, 2014 Reviewed: March 2015 In accordance with the Prison Rape Elimination Act (PREA) of 2003-115.17, the NJ DOC will also consider any incidents of sexual harassment in determining whether to hire and/or promote applicants/employees.
 The applicant/employee shall be advised by the NJ DOC Office of Human Resources that the Department does not hire or promote anyone who has engaged in sexual abuse, has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force or coercion, or if the victim did not consent or was unable to consent or refuse, or; has been civilly or administratively adjudicated to have engaged in the activity described herein.
 In interviews for hiring or promotions, applicants/employees shall be asked about the above.
 Material omissions regarding such misconduct or the provision of materially false information shall be grounds for termination.

-Résumé Review Criteria and PREA Check: The Résumé Review Criteria form includes a PREA hiring eligibility check for all candidates.

-- New Hires: Each candidate indicates on the background check form whether he or she 1) has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution; 2) has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or 3) has been civilly or administratively adjudicated to have engaged in the activity described in number 2 of this paragraph. - 2.
-Promotional Candidates: The HR Manager ensures completion of an updated background screening by contacting SID, EED and Employee Relations to ensure that currently employed promotional candidates meet the same PREA related standards as described for new hires in subsection 1 above.
+Résumé Review Criteria and PREA Check: The Résumé Review Criteria form shall include a PREA hiring eligibility check for all candidates.
+1. New Hires: Each candidate shall indicate on the background check form whether he or she 1) has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution; 2) has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or 3) has been civilly or administratively adjudicated to have engaged in the activity described in number 2 of this paragraph.
+2. Promotional Candidates: The HR Manager will ensure completion of an updated background screening by contacting SID, EED and Employee Relations to ensure that currently employed promotional candidates meet the same PREA related standards as described for new hires in subsection 1 above.

 Interview with the Human Resource manager on site supports that they will provide information on prior employees with a signed released from that employee.
-Interview with the investigators regarding actions taken when conducting a background check supports compliance.
-Interviews with staff who had three years or less with the department supported a finding of compliance as well.
-Documentation showing background checks on staff were provided.
+Review of three randomly selected staff paperwork supports compliance with the procedure.
+Interview with the investigators regarding actions taken when conducting a background check supports compliance as well.